metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Test-Computer.md

 Specify the kind of a test to perform.
-Acceptable values are HTTP (WSMan), HTTPS (WSMan), Ping or Default The default is "Default" which tries connectivity in this order: HTTPS\HTTP\Ping
+Acceptable values are HTTP (WSMan), HTTPS (WSMan), Ping or Default The default is "Default" which tries connectivity in this order:
+- HTTPS
+- HTTP
+- Ping or TCP port test

 ```yaml
 Type: System.String